-A key factor in this grip is to get your leading thumb to rest on the flat section of the putter grip.
+A critical factor in this grip is to get your leading thumb to rest on the flat section of the putter grip.
 This additional support will assist you in keeping the putter face square at impact.

 Variations of the grip come about by changing the leading index finger position on the trailing hand.
-You can point your leading index towards the ground or place it parallel with the trailing pinkie finger.
+You can point your leading index towards the ground or place it parallel to the trailing pinkie finger.

 Cross-Handed Putting Grip